aamaricci/EDIpack2.0/doc/quickstart/01_anderson.rst

-We construct a discretized bath by fitting such function on the Matsubara frequencies  :math:`G_0(i\omega_n)` using the methods in :ref:`structure/fit`.
+We construct a discretized bath by fitting such function on the Matsubara frequencies  :math:`G_0(i\omega_n)` using the methods in :ref:`fit`.
 Finally we input this bath into the :f:func:`ed_solve` solver of `EDIpack2.0` in presence of local interaction on the impurity.

 The initialization of the code is: